 Laura Helm; an anonymous man, identified as John Doe; and Quantasia Sharpton each sued the star in 2017.
-They each claimed they contracted the sexually transmitted disease after having sex with Raymond.
+They each claimed Raymond did not reveal his alleged herpes diagnosis before having sex with them.

 Earlier this year, Helm’s case was dismissed.
 The dismissal was filed with prejudice, which means the lawsuit has been dropped permanently.
 Helm will not be able to refile.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.

 Your subscription to the Atlanta Journal-Constitution funds in-depth reporting and investigations that keep you informed.
 Thank you for supporting real journalism.